bengreenier/browserd/README.md

 ## Running

-> Note: Please refer the README of the component subdirectory for more detailed instructions.
+> Note: Please refer the README of any component subdirectory for more detailed instructions.

 Ensure you've installed dependencies (`npm i`) before continuing.